 “Nowhere else can you go find a community like this, one that has been forged one meal at a time.”

-This year we will serve more than 2,000,000 pounds of food, 75% of that food is donated or provided free by our community partners.
-As a model of environmental stewardship, St. Anthony Dining Room composts or recycles 70% of all program waste.
+This year we will serve more than 2,000,000 pounds of food.
+75% of that food is donated or provided free by our community partners.
+As a model of environmental stewardship, our Dining Room composts or recycles 70% of all program waste.

-The Dining Room is more than a meal service however, it is a community.
-Whether in a residential hotel room or on the street, 83% of our guests live alone, and the Dining Room is a place to share stories and smiles, a place where someone would notice if they did not show up.
-Alongside regular volunteers, student, church and business groups volunteer daily, men in our Fr.
-Alfred Center Recovery Program help prepare each day’s meals relearning the routine of employment and seeing the positive impact they can have on others.
-An outreach team is also present to provide guidance to guests who would benefit from other programs and services available.
-In addition to the regular meal service and in collaboration with the San Francisco Food Bank, the Dining Room hosts two monthly food distribution programs which provide groceries to nearly 1,000 low-income San Francisco residents and seniors.
+Alongside individual volunteers, student, church, and corporate groups volunteer daily.
+The men in our Father Alfred Center Addiction Recovery Program help to prepare each day’s meals.
+An outreach team is also present to provide guidance to guests who would benefit from other St. Anthony’s programs and services.
+In addition to the regular meal service and in collaboration with the San Francisco Food Bank, the Dining Room hosts a weekly food distribution program which provide groceries to hundreds of low-income San Francisco residents and seniors.

 10:00am to 11:45am – Open to Seniors (age 60+), and Families with Children

 Our Dining Room continues to serve hot, nutritious meals every day, even during the COVID-19 pandemic.
 Due to the fluidity of staffing and shelter in place restrictions, we currently cannot provide the full monthly menu online.

 We rely on the generosity and commitment of individual volunteers to make the Dining Room a reality.
 Volunteers help us prep food, load trays with meals, serve our guests, and keep the Dining Room tables clean and cleared after our guests have finished eating.
 To serve, sign up via our volunteer Shifts Calendar.